PDAL/PDAL/doc/stages/filters.hexbin.rst

 .. figure:: filters.hexbin.img1.jpg
     :scale: 50 %
-    :alt: Hexbin derive from input point buffer
+    :alt: Hexbin derived from input point buffer

     Hexbin output shows boundary of actual points in point buffer, not just rectangular extents.

-The hexbin filter reads a point stream and writes out a metadata record that contains a much tighter data bound, expressed as a well-known text polygon.
-In order to write out the metadata record, the `pdal` pipeline command must be invoked using the `--pipeline-serialization` option:
+The hexbin filter reads a point stream and writes out a metadata record that contains a boundary, expressed as a well-known text polygon.
+The filter counts the points in each hexagonal area to determine if that area should be included as part of the boundary.
+In order to write out the metadata record, the *pdal* pipeline command must be invoked using the "--pipeline-serialization" option:

 .. streamable::